hawk-s/A_Econometrics_Project_ZS24/README.md

 - `ANALYSIS9_FINAL.ipynb`
 - `ANALYSIS10_FINAL.ipynb`

-Embark on this journey with us, through realms of data and seas of analysis, to uncover insights as brave and beautiful as the quest itself! 🌌✨
+We invite you to join us on this scholarly journey, where the worlds of Pokémon and finance collide, promising insights that are as enlightening as they are engaging.